shaik1002/biggitlabbomb/doc/api/merge_requests.md

     [Require associated Jira issue for merge requests to be merged](../integration/jira/issues.md#require-associated-jira-issue-for-merge-requests-to-be-merged).
   - `mergeable`: The branch can merge cleanly into the target branch.
   - `merge_request_blocked`: Blocked by another merge request.
-  - `merge_time`: May not be merged until after the specified time.
   - `need_rebase`: The merge request must be rebased.
   - `not_approved`: Approval is required before merge.
   - `not_open`: The merge request must be open before merge.
   - `preparing`: Merge request diff is being created.
   - `requested_changes`: The merge request has reviewers who have requested changes.
-  - `security_policy_violations`: All security policies must be satisfied.
+  - `security_policy_evaluation`: All security policies must be evaluated.
     Requires the `policy_mergability_check` feature flag to be enabled.
   - `status_checks_must_pass`: All status checks must pass before merge.
   - `unchecked`: Git has not yet tested if a valid merge is possible.